-LTV might not improve your child's quality of life and could lead to harm or discomfort.
-In this case, the medical team will make sure you understand the situation and the reasons why they think that LTV might not be right for your child.
+If LTV would not improve your child's quality of life or if it would lead to more harm or discomfort, the medical team will talk with you and make sure you understand the situation and the reasons why they think that LTV might not be right for your child.
+This conversation might be emotional, especially if your child might die without LTV.
+It might take more than one conversation to make sense of all the information and it may be helpful to have support for this conversation.